zcrayman/tut-data/4/README.md

 }
 ```

 As with the other data stores, explicitly choose the Repository interface for Spring Data GemFire to implement.

-As with the other data stores, the Entity/persistence class, in this case OrderStatus, requires annotating to control how it is persisted into the data store.
+The entity/persistence class, in this case `OrderStatus`, requires annotating to control how it is persisted into the data store.

 GemFire was built from the beginning to understand Java objects more thoroughly than either MongoDB or H2.
-This means that OrderStatus requires no additions to persist naturally into GemFire, as we saw above in `OrderStatusMappingIntegrationTests`.
+This means that `OrderStatus` requires no additions to persist naturally into GemFire, as we saw above in `OrderStatusMappingIntegrationTests`.

-Two things are necessary, however, for Spring Data to be able to generate a Repository implementation, configuring the default Region, and specifying the property to use as the Region key/ID.
+Two things are needed for Spring Data to be able to generate a Repository implementation: configuring the default Region
+ and specifying the property to use as the Region key/ID.

 `src/main/java/com/yummynoodlebar/persistence/domain/OrderStatus.java`
 ```java